GarrettArm/gnatty/README.md

 ```

-See the app at localhost:5000 and localhost:5001
+See the app at localhost:5000

 Select the "Use existing configuration" option at localhost:5000

+See a database viewer at localhost:5001

+Use

 ## To stop the containers